 The world will need greatly increased energy supply in the next 20 years, especially cleanly-generated electricity.
 Electricity demand is increasing much more rapidly than overall energy use and is likely to almost double from 2004 to 2030.

 Powerful accelerators may be linked to conventional nuclear reactor technology in an accelerator-driven system (ADS) to transmute long-lived radioisotopes in used nuclear fuel into shorter-lived fission products.

 Like coal and gas-fired plants, nuclear power plants use cooling to condense the steam used to drive the turbines that generate the electricity.
 Once-through, recirculating or dry cooling may be used.
 Most nuclear plants also use water to transfer heat from the reactor core.

 The nuclear power industry has various arrangements for cooperation among utilities, and internationally, among government and United Nations nuclear agencies.
 The World Association of Nuclear Operators is a particularly valuable means of international assistance.

-Electricity storage on a large scale has become a major focus of attention and research as intermittent renewable energy has become more important.
+Energy storage on a large scale has become a major focus of attention and research as intermittent renewable energy has become more prevalent.

 National and regional grid systems connecting generators with wholesale customers are just as important as electrical power generation.
 Investment in these is often on a similar scale to generation capacity.